danieljancar/proxy-request-checker/README.md

 # Known Issues

-- [ ] If running the binary, the report is not saved to the specified file path, also the links.json file is not found, if the binary isn't run from the project root directory. #3
+- [ ] If running the binary, the report is not saved to the specified file path, also the links.json file is not found, if the binary isn't run from the project root directory.
+[Issue here](https://github.com/danieljancar/go-proxy-request-checker/issues/3)

 # Contributing